porteconj/data-report/content/sidebar.md

 ---
 title: Portuguese Economy Data Report
-blogInfo: 'This forum is dedicated to research on the Portuguese Economy.
-All scientific research on the Portuguese economy is welcome, namely research produced in the context of Master’s dissertations, PhD thesis, or that circulates as working papers, as well as published work (articles, chapters, and books). '
+blogInfo: This forum is dedicated to data for the Portuguese Economy.
+All economic data sets on the Portuguese economy are welcome, from publicly available platforms to original data collected by researchers.
 sidebarLinks:
 - title: Send your contribution
   url: mailto:discussionspej@gmail.com